Jrx2003/md2slides/README.md

 # md2slides Project Documentation

 The `md2slides` project is a tool designed to convert Markdown content into HTML slides using Reveal.js.
 Below is an overview of the folder structure and the functionality of each file.
+You can try it through this web interface: [md2slides](http://eecslab-22.case.edu/~jxx583/project/).

 ## Folder Structure